Aspire. Succeed. Lead

 Golden Threads - Knowledge

-In Religious Education religions and concepts are revisited and developed from EYFS to year 11 to produce a knowledge rich curriculum.
-Christianity and Islam are studied from Year 1, Sikhism and Judaism are added from Key Stage 2, and then Buddhism and Hinduism are added from Key stage 3.
+In Religious Education religions and concepts are revisited and developed from year 7 to year 11 to produce a knowledge rich curriculum.
+Christianity, Islam, Sikhism , and then Buddhism and Hinduism are studied during Key stage 3.
 In addition, non-religious world views are included at each key stage.
 At KS4 students follow AQA GCSE Specification A – focusing on Christianity and Islam.

 To embed prior knowledge into pupils’ long term memory the department regularly uses: